kathrynmwood/Americana/README.md

 For WDI project #2, I created a web application called Americana.
 Americana is the explorer's guide to the National Parks.

 The app allows users to create an account and log in.
-The user can then view a list of all National Parks, as well as park details, including location, description, and weather info.
+The user can then view a list of all National Parks, as well as park-specific details, including location, description, and weather info.
 I used JSON data from the National Park Service Data API to create these pages.

 The user can add a national park to her personal bucket list.
 Once the user visits the park, she .
 The user can add notes and a review to visited parks.